AshishMishra9511/stocke-picker-csv/README.md

-# stocke-picker-csv
+stocke-picker-csv
-Run the script by using this.
+# Run the script by using this.
-# python start.py <location of csv>
+python start.py location_of_csv.csv